-Based in the cities of Manchester and Hooksett, SNHU changed its primary focus to distance education in recent years.
+Based in the cities of Manchester and Hooksett, SNHU has shifted its primary focus from traditional education to online education in recent years.
 Of the school’s 90,000 undergraduate and graduate students, 93% enroll online, and 83% of those students live out of state.
-As such, the school offers an extensive slate of distance learning offerings, including an online history master’s degree.
+As such, the school offers an extensive slate of online college courses, including an online master's in history degree.

 SNHU is regionally accredited by the New England Association of Schools and Colleges (NEASC).

 Located in Hays, Kansas, FHSU differentiates itself from other Kansas state schools by focusing primarily on online education.
 Of the school’s approximately 15,000 students, nearly 6,900 enroll in FHSU’s Virtual College.
 Students can pursue a non-thesis master’s degree in history online at FHSU.
 The program requires students to complete between 30 and 33 credits.